maiertech/template-sveltekit-package/README.md

 # template-sveltekit-package

-You probably don't need this template and should just run `npx sv create`.
+You probably don't need this template and should just run `pnpm dlx sv create`.

 This is a [SvelteKit](https://svelte.dev/docs/kit/introduction) package project which I use as a [GitHub template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).

 ## Keeping dependencies up-to-date

 Before updating the dependencies in this template, delete `eslint.config.js` because it will not be regenerated if it exists already.
-Then run `npx sv create` to regenerate a Svelte library project into the existing directory.
+Then run `pnpm dlx sv create` to regenerate a Svelte library project into the existing directory.

 ### Where would you like your project to be created?